sepehr-laal/OpenRoC/README.md

 ###Start Settings

-####Start Minimized
-Enables OpenRoC to start minimized in task-bar next time it launches.
+ - **Start Minimized:** Enables OpenRoC to start minimized in task-bar next time it launches.
 UI visibility can be toggled via the [Taskbar Menu](#taskbar-menu).

-####Single Instance Mode
-Forces only one instance of OpenRoC being able to launch on this machine.
+ - **Single Instance Mode:** Forces only one instance of OpenRoC being able to launch on this machine.
 You *may* need administrator privileges for this feature to work.

 ###Sensu Settings
 Enables [Sensu Client Socket](https://sensuapp.org/docs/0.25/reference/clients.html#client-socket-input) support via UDP.
 You need to install and configure Sensu client separately.
 Sensu clients can be downloaded and installed from [Sensu Downloads](https://sensuapp.org/downloads) page.